Lake Piva

 Lake Piva (Пивско језеро) is a reservoir in Montenegro.
-It is located in the northwest part of the country, in Plužine Municipality.
+It is the largest lake entirely within the country, located in the northwest, in Plužine Municipality.
 The surface of the lake is 12.5 km², the length is 45 km, and the maximum depth is 188 m.
 The elevation is 675 m above sea level.

-The artificial lake is the result of the construction of Mratinje Dam on the Piva river.
+The artificial lake is the result of the construction of Mratinje Dam on the Piva River.
 On the bottom of the lake there is the old town Plužine; Piva Monastery was also there, but it has been relocated.
 The new location of the monastery is 8 km from Plužine, and 3.5 km away from the original location of the monastery.
 The relocation has started in 1969 and finished in 1982.